-TUNE-IN to my Radio Show
+TUNE-IN to Hope FM - and my Radio Show

 Community radio stations like Hope FM have a regulatory limit on broadcasting power because they are only intended to cover their local area.
 If they were more powerful they would interfere with similar stations in nearby regions.
 For this reason their broadcast signal is considerably lower than that of more powerful commercial radio stations which cover much larger areas.
 For this reason it can sometimes be tricky to tune-in to community radio stations if you are near the borders of their cover or conditions are bad.
 This note will help you to overcome these problems.